ansible/ansible/docs/docsite/rst/network/user_guide/network_resource_modules.rst

   Ansible renders the provided configuration in the task in the device-native format (for example, Cisco IOS CLI).
 Ansible returns this rendered configuration in the ``rendered`` key in the result.
 Note this state does not communicate with the network device and can be used offline.

 parsed
-  Ansible parses the configuration from the ``running_configuration`` option into Ansible structured data in the ``parsed`` key in the result.
+  Ansible parses the configuration from the ``running_config`` option into Ansible structured data in the ``parsed`` key in the result.
 Note this does not gather the configuration from the network device so this state can be used offline.

 Using network resource modules
 ==============================